pytest-dev/pytest-xdist/README.rst

 When ``xdist`` is disabled (running with ``-n0`` for example), then ``worker_id`` will return ``"master"``.

-Additionally, worker processes have the following environment variables
+Worker processes also have the following environment variables
 defined:

 * ``PYTEST_XDIST_WORKER``: the name of the worker, e.g., ``"gw2"``.